ui/stamps-api-docs/source/voucher_api.rst

-start_date       Yes         Date string to indicate voucher's valid start date (e.g. 2013-02-15) quantity         Yes         Integer indicating voucher quantity to be given notes            No          Note tied to the voucher value            No          Required if voucher template value type is dynamic
+start_date       Yes         Date string to indicate voucher's valid start date (e.g. 2013-02-15) quantity         Yes         Integer indicating voucher quantity to be given notes            No          Note tied to the voucher value            No          Float indicationg voucher value to be given, Required if voucher template value type is dynamic
 ================ =========== =========================

 Here's an example of how the API call might look like in JSON format